Kerbas-ad-astra/HGR-Community-Fixes/README.md

 	* Heat shield fixed to actually protect the descent capsule.
 	* Small inline parachute deployment speed slowed.
 	* Thanks to Pand5461 for a few suggestions.
 Those I accepted include:
-		* Edamame service module now MonoPropellant only (engine rebalanced).
-		* Increased battery capacity to Daikon service module.
+		* Increased battery capacity of Daikon service module.
-		* RCS thrusters in line with stock thruster stats.
 		* Several capsule masses reduced (especially Soy-Juice).
 	* Thanks to @Mihara for a couple of suggestions:
 		* Slightly more inventory volume in the Garlic pod (so you can fit a container in a container).